mlochbaum/BQN/doc/fold.md

         ⌈´ ⟨⟩  # The smallest number
         ∧´ ⟨⟩  # All the elements in the list are true…

-The full list of identity values Fold has to use is shown below.
+Here's the full list of identity values Fold has to support.

 | Id   | Fn  | Fn  | Id   |
 |-----:|:---:|:---:|-----:|